Francesco Nuti

-Francesco Nuti (born 17 May 1955) is an Italian actor, film director and screenwriter.
+Francesco Nuti (17 May 1955 – 12 June 2023) was an Italian actor, film director and screenwriter.

 Biography

 Born in Prato, Nuti began his professional career as an actor in the late 1970s, when he formed the cabaret group Giancattivi together with Alessandro Benvenuti and Athina Cenci.
 The group took part in the TV shows Black Out and Non Stop for RAI TV, and shot their first feature film, West of Paperino (1981), written and directed by Benvenuti.